WaisKamal/pngparser/README.md

 g++ BitReader.o Inflater.o PNGParser.o main.cpp -o main.exe
 ```

-Next, place an PNG image in the same directory as the application.
+Next, place a PNG image in the same directory as the application.

 Finally, run the application using the following commands (replace `<imageFile>` and `<outputFile>` with the names of the image file and the output file respectively):
 ```